DIGITAL SIGNAGE, RETAIL ANALYTICS

-As a customer, you interact with brands every day.
-This interaction is sometimes done face-to-face and other times it, it is done digitally through email, social media, and company websites.
-So how does a business maintain a unified approach in their design, strategy, and customer experience?
-The answer is omnichannel retailing.
+Customers interact with brands every day.
+This interaction sometimes happens face-to-face and other times it happens digitally through email, social media, and company websites.
+So in these circumstances, how does a business maintain a unified approach in their design, strategy, and customer experience?
+The answer lies in omnichannel retailing.
 Let’s take a look at what omnichannel is and why it is important.

 What is Omnichannel Retailing?